Skip to content

 To configure a coding standard using advanced settings:

-1. Select the programming languages that the new coding standard should cover.
+1. Select the programming languages that the new coding standard should include.

 Important